What is School Direct?

 Students on the School Direct (Salaried) route are paid a salary based on the unqualified teacher pay scale.
 You would be an employee of your School Direct school.
 On this route you would not qualify for a bursary, nor could you apply for a student loan from the Student Loans Company as you will not be charged a Tuition Fee.

 Students on the School Direct route are eligible for a loan to contribute towards the cost of Tuition Fees (subject to the Student Loan Company’s criteria) and may qualify for a bursary depending on degree classification, and subject.

 Can I follow a postgraduate award on both the salaried and unsalaried route?

-The School Direct and the School Direct (Salaried) routes include QTS and a Postgraduate Diploma in Education awarded by the University of Birmingham.
-This award is worth 120 credits and can then count towards an MA from the University of Birmingham in the future.
+The School Direct and the School Direct (Salaried) routes include QTS and the PGCE (School Direct)* Education awarded by the University of Birmingham.